OmarMiniesy/Walkthroughs/Portswigger/Access Control/Lab 7.md

 ---

-> My credentials `wiener:peter`.
+My credentials `wiener:peter`.

-> Logging in as wiener.
+- Logging in as wiener.

 ![](./screenshots/lab3-login.png)

-> We see our own API key.
+We see our own API key.

 ![](./screenshots/lab7-wiener.png)

-> Notice in the URL a parameter `id=wiener`.
+Notice in the URL a parameter `id=wiener`.

 ![](./screenshots/lab7-url.png)

-> Changing it to `id=carlos` and refreshing the page.
+Changing it to `id=carlos` and refreshing the page.

 ![](./screenshots/lab7-carlos.png)

-> The API key.
+The API key.
 ```
 Your API Key is: ddOxyUvmZmIkfb3l5YhObAA2zfEvofeZ
 ```

-> Submitting it in the submit solution.
+Submitting it in the submit solution.

 ![](./screenshots/lab7-api.png)

-> Pressing OK completes the lab.

 ---